 “Even by day it imparts a gloomy and mysterious impression; by night the miners cross the Gump in fear and trembling.”

 Blight talks of ‘fairy legends’ remembered by the local people at the time.
-Stories of old men being tempted off their path by ‘irresistible music’ and finding tiny bands of fairies playing little pipes and wearing hats made of flowers.
+Stories of old men being tempted off their path by ‘irresistible music’.
+Finding tiny bands of fairies playing little pipes and wearing hats made of flowers.
 Other stories about this place are more dark and menacing.

 “The old half-starved horse on the common, with their hides grown rusty brown like the dried and withered grass, are ridden by an arch fiend at night.
 He is said to hunt lost souls over this heath and an old stile hard by bears and evil name, for there the souls are sure to be caught.”